kiwixz/csgofloat/README.md

 ## Description

 This is a simple software to check wear float of CS:GO items.
+It uses APIs from Steam.

 ![](https://raw.githubusercontent.com/kiwixz/csgofloat/master/screenshot.png "Screenshot with options -af")